lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

     [~]$ instrument_simulator sloshing_simput.fits evt.fits 50000.0 hdxi_3x20 30.,45. --clobber

+See :ref:`instrument-arg` for details on the options for the ``instrument`` argument.

 This example uses a JSON file created by the user, which contains a custom instrument specification.
 See :ref:`instrument-registry` for details on how to do this.

 .. code-block:: bash

     [~]$ instrument_simulator sloshing_simput.fits evt.fits 50000.0 my_inst.json 30.,45. --clobber

+The following details how to change the other options, for more info see :ref:`other-mods`.

 Changing Roll Angle and Dither
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~